willbuck/AngularProjectPostmortem/revealslides/slides/practices-2.md

 ### modules
 - how to organize
-- services, directives and filters are common
+- directives, filters (and services?) are common
 - naming, be consistent

 ```